 WebUI Directives #

-WebUI Framework offers several directives that allow you to create dynamic templates without JavaScript.
-These directives are processed during rendering to produce the final HTML output.
+WebUI Framework offers directives for dynamic templates and streaming checkpoints without server-side JavaScript.
+They are processed during compilation and rendering to produce the final HTML output.

 Available Directives #